karolherbst/shader-db/README.md

     $ fossilize-replay --enable-pipeline-stats output.csv --num-threads 4 fossils/**/*.foz

+Or you can use fossil_prune_replay.sh to replay a specific pipeline by hash:

+    $ ./fossil_prune_replay.sh fossils/ 012897d03e30f26f

 If you do not get a .csv file it likely means that a driver without `VK_KHR_pipeline_statistics`, such as a system installed driver.